maddisondesigns/Quark/readme.txt

 - Added extra use of wp_kses() to ensure only authorised HTML is allowed in translations
 - Added loading of Google Fonts in TinyMCE Editor
 - Added display of Featured Image on Pages, if used
+- Added extra styling to make sure non-breaking text in the title, content, and comments doesn't break layout
 - Removed login_errors filter.
 This is best left for plugins
 - Removed audio.js since audio functionality is now part of core
 - Removed use of clearfix class as containers will now automatically clear